Head & Neck Oncological & Reconstructive Surgery Fellowship

-The goals of the Advanced Training Council Fellowships from the American Head and Neck Society are to provide the training foundation for those individuals dedicated to careers in head and neck surgical oncology through training in the areas of interdisciplinary management, complex head and neck oncologic surgery and research.
-This additional expertise emphasizes scholarship, critical analysis of clinical problems and development of additional skills in the performance of techniques required for the practice of the subspecialty, including consultation skills and multidisciplinary treatment planning, with emphasis on scholarship and knowledge or experience in basic and clinical research methodologies.
-This training will include the evaluation, treatment planning, surgical management, and post-operative decision-making that is needed to manage complex head and neck patients.
-Fellows will receive training in all aspects of surgical care including initial consultation, multi-disciplinary tumor board treatment planning, pre-operative evaluation, surgical treatment, reconstructive surgery, and long-term cancer surveillance.
+The Head & Neck Oncological & Reconstructive Surgery Fellowship is an Advanced Training Council Fellowship from the American Head and Neck Society.
+Its goal is to provide training for individuals dedicated to careers in head and neck surgical oncology through training in the areas of interdisciplinary management, complex head and neck oncologic surgery and research.
+This additional expertise emphasizes scholarship, critical analysis of clinical problems and development of additional skills in the performance of techniques required for the practice of the subspecialty, including consultation skills and multidisciplinary treatment planning with emphasis on scholarship and knowledge or experience in basic and clinical research methodologies.
+Fellows will receive training in all aspects of surgical care, including initial consultation, multidisciplinary tumor board treatment planning, pre-operative evaluation, surgical treatment, reconstructive surgery and long-term cancer surveillance.

 At the beginning of the fellowship, there is a dedicated meeting between the fellow and the program director to discuss ongoing projects within the department and particular research interests of the fellow.
-These will be explored and a follow-up meeting will be planned before the end of July by which time the fellow will have developed 1-2 clinical projects.
-Attention will be paid to the pertinence of the clinical question being addressed, the feasibility of the project, and emphasis on completion of projects during the fellow’s 1 year tenure in the program.
+These will be explored and a follow-up meeting will be planned before the end of July by which time the fellow will have developed one to two clinical projects.
+Attention will be paid to the pertinence of the clinical question being addressed, the feasibility of the project and emphasis on completion of projects during the fellow’s one-year tenure in the program.
 The expectation is that such projects would result in presentation at a national/international meeting and ultimately publication.

 There will be regular meetings to discuss progress on research projects, and this progress will also be part of the fellow evaluation process.

 Retrospective studies can be facilitated by our tumor registry and data warehouse that can both be queried for case-finding.
-Prospective studies can also be considered, provided there is high likelihood that such a study can be completed with the 1 year timeframe.
-We also have resources in health care delivery with a good track record using NSQIP and SEER to study head and neck cancer care on a larger scale.
+Prospective studies can also be considered, provided there is high likelihood that such a study can be completed with the one-year timeframe.
+We also have resources in healthcare delivery with a good track record using NSQIP and SEER to study head and neck cancer care on a larger scale.
 The fellow will be encouraged to use these resources, if that fits with research interests.

 The fellow will lead a head/neck journal club and will be expected to moderate discussion and educate housestaff and student on relevant topics that will be decided upon by the fellow in conjunction with the attending staff.